 Subscription requirement

-The Time Series API is only available to customers on the Evolve & Expand or the Link, Lift & Leap subscription packages.
-Data retention limits follow the chosen subscription package.
+The Time Series API is only available to customers on IrisX.
+Learn more about the IrisX subscription

 The Time Series API follows the standards of Prometheus, an open-source monitoring and time series database system.
 By adhering to Prometheus specifications, our API ensures compatibility with Prometheus clients and tooling, facilitating integration with existing Prometheus ecosystems.
 E.g. Grafana supports querying Prometheus, which enables you to create dashboards to visualize, alert on and understand your metrics.